f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot Grabber.md

 We need to grab the timing screen just after a car has lapped; at this point, the sector times will be the sector times from the previous lap.

+Thinking this through: we need to sample at a rate less than the min sector time to grab all the sector time data.
+To capture the gap data, we need to sample between the last car on the lead lap and the leader (this makes sure we have a full column of times).
+Or we just forgo the Gap as noise?
+What's important is that we get the lap and sector times?
+Which is the first sampling of the row for a particular (vehicle number / lap) key pair.

-When the leader laps, the other cars show `1 Lap` in the `TimeGap` column.
+When the leader laps, the other cars show `1 Lap` in the `Gap` column.
 When one of those car laps, we want to capture it.
 The unique key is the car number, and the lap number.
 When a car completes a lap, all the sector times are in place, lap counter increments and so does the last lap time.
 So we don't need an upsert.
 We need to add the new PK key and ignore any other updates.

+To get sector times, we only need to sample with a period less than the minimum sector time.
+To grab the correct gap to leader time, the sample for a driver on a given lap has to be made while they are on the lead lap.
+The diff should always be correct?

-So need to check the df to see if the PK is already taken, and if it is, donlt add the row.
+So need to check the df to see if the PK is already taken, and if it is, don't add the row.

 ```python
 dbname='testlive4.db'